xy-241/CS-Notes/content/Tools/Datadog/Datadog Lambda Monitoring.md

 - [ ] [[#Add Datadog Lambda Library]]
 - [ ] [[#Fine tune with Environment Variables]]

->[!attention] Lambda Handler
->We need to modify the lambda handler for certain languages like Python.
-Please visit [official guide](https://docs.datadoghq.com/serverless/aws_lambda/installation/python/?tab=terraform#installation) for more information
 ### Add Datadog Lambda Extension
 - This serves as the [[Datadog#Agent]]
 - We can add it in as a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html)